PKUFlyingPig/Self-learning-Computer-Science/README.md

 | ------------------------------------------------------------ | -------------------- | -------------------------------------------------- | ---------- |
 | [UCB CS186: Introduction to Database System](https://cs186berkeley.net/sp21/) | Java/SQL/MQL         | [Completed](https://github.com/PKUFlyingPig/CS186) | 🌟🌟🌟🌟🌟      |

 How to write SQL queries?
 What happens after you type in the queries into the SQL command line tool?
 How to optimize the query?
 How to design your own database to fit your demand?
 How to run tons of queries concurrently?
 How to recover your database from a ... fire?
 How to parallel your queries?
 What is NoSQL and how to write quries in the NoSQL database Mongodb?
 What is MapReduce and Spark?
-If you are interested in any questions above and if you want to implement a relational database **yourself**, this course is your best choice!
+If you are interested in any questions above or if you want to implement a relational database **yourself**, this course is your best choice!
 Wonderful learning materials and wonderful projects, no need to say more.

 [↩](#overview)